 At resident camps, Cub Scouts and Webelos Scouts camp overnight.
 Every year, the resident camp has a different theme and different adventures.
 Examples of themes are Sea Adventure, Space Adventure, Athletes, Knights, Circus Big Top, American Indian Heritage, Folklore, and the World Around Us.

-Family camps are overnight camps for more than one Cub Scout pack.
+Cub Family Weekend camps are overnight camps for more than one Cub Scout pack.
 You may hear these events called "parent-pal weekends" or "adventure weekends."
 Each Cub Scout and Webelos Scout camps with a parent or guardian.

 Please note: This program is strictly for reserving space at camp, for your family, unit or event and does not allow you to register for any upcoming events that may be held at these camps.